Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Information Measures

 \begin{dfn}[$\alpha$-mutual information] For~$\alpha\in (0,1)\cup(1,\infty)$, the~$\alpha$-mutual information between~$X$ and~$Y$ is given by

 The conditional~$\alpha$-mutual information between~$X$ and~$Y$ given~$Z$ is

-\end{dfn} It should be noted that the version of the conditional~$\alpha$-mutual information that we give here is not the only possible definition, and other definitions have been proposed~\citep{tomamichel-18a,esposito-21b}.
+\end{dfn} It should be noted that the definition of the conditional~$\alpha$-mutual information given here is not the only possible one, and other definitions have been proposed~\citep{tomamichel-18a,esposito-21b}.
 Our main reason for focusing on this particular definition is its role in generalization bounds and its connection to the conditional maximal leakage.

 When~$\alpha>1$, the function~$x^\alpha$ is convex.
 Jensen's inequality then implies that, for~$\alpha>1$, the (conditional)~$\alpha$-mutual information is a lower bound to the corresponding (conditional) R\'enyi divergence.
 Thus, we have